Miloš Radanović

-Miloš Radanović (Serbian Cyrillic: Милош Радановић, born 5 November 1980) is a Montenegrin retired football player.
-He last played as a goalkeeper for Rudar Pljevlja.
+Miloš Radanović (Serbian Cyrillic: Милош Радановић, born 5 November 1980) is a Montenegrin retired footballer who played as a goalkeeper.

 Club career

 Born in Pljevlja, he started his career in his hometown club, an oscillating First and Second League club FK Rudar Pljevlja where he became the main goalkeeper, and stayed until January 2004.
-After a brief, half season, spell in FK Sutjeska, in 2004, he moves to the ambitious FK Budućnost Banatski Dvor, a club that was playing in the Second Yugoslav League but, was promoted, the next season, to the First League of FR Yugoslavia.
-Once there, the club changed his name to FK Banat, the name that still uses, and Radanović became one of the best goalkeepers in Serbian football.
+After a brief, half season, spell in FK Sutjeska Nikšić, in 2004, he moves to the ambitious FK Budućnost Banatski Dvor, a club that was playing in the Second Yugoslav League but, was promoted, the next season, to the First League of FR Yugoslavia.
+Once there, the club changed his name to FK Banat Zrenjanin, the name that still uses, and Radanović became one of the best goalkeepers in Serbian football.
 In the summer of 2006, Miloš moves abroad to Cyprus where he plays for Olympiakos Nicosia.
 Next, in 2007, he was back, signing with FK Smederevo, now playing in a separate Serbian Superliga, and, since 2008, he is back to his first club, FK Rudar, now playing in the Montenegrin First League.